List of past Lucchese crime family mobsters: Stefano LaSalle

-Stefano "Steve" LaSalle (real name LaSala) was an early member of the Morello family; he later joined Reina's family.
+Stefano "Steve" LaSalle (November 5, 1888 – November 1975), real name LaSala, was an early member of the Morello family; he later joined Reina's family.
 In 1915, East Harlem's Italian lottery "king" Giosue Gallucci was murdered, allowing LaSalle and Tommaso Lomonte to take over the lottery games.
-LaSalle served as underboss to Thomas Lucchese and later Carmine Tramunti, until he retired in the 1970s.
+LaSalle served as underboss to Thomas Lucchese and later Carmine Tramunti, until the 1970s when he retired.
+In 1975, LaSalle died in Queens, New York City.

 Frank Lastorino

-Frank "Big Frank" Lastorino (April 9, 1939 – November 2022) was a soldier, former capo and consigliere of the Lucchese family.
+Frank "Big Frank" Lastorino (April 9, 1939 – November 5, 2022) was a soldier, caporegime and consigliere of the Lucchese family.
 Lastorino was formally inducted into the crime family in 1987.
 In the late 1980s, the family's consigliere Christopher Furnari put Lastorino in charge of the Lucchese family's portion of a bootleg gasoline scheme with Russian mobster Marat Balagula.
 In August 1990, Lastorino was ordered by Anthony Casso to murder mobster Bruno Facciola.
 The order to murder Facciola was given after Casso had received information from two NYPD police detectives Louis Eppolito and Stephen Caracappa on his payroll that Bruno Facciola was an informant.
 On August 24, 1990, Frank Lastorino, Louie Daidone and Richard Pagliarulo murdered Bruno Facciola.
 Lastorino arranged to bring Facciola to a Brooklyn garage, where Lastorino stabbed Facciola and Pagliarulo shot him six times in the face and chest.
 Daidone stuffed a dead canary into Facciola's mouth, put his body in the trunk of his 1985 Mercury sedan and abandoned the car on East Fifty-Fifth Street in Canarsie.
 In April 1991, Lastorino was ordered by Anthony Casso to murder Gambino family capo Bartholomew Boriello, who was a former bodyguard of John Gotti.
 On April 13, 1991, Lastorino shot Boriello to death outside his Bensonhurst, Brooklyn home.
 The Boriello murder was allegedly performed with the assistance of Louis Eppolito and Stephen Caracappa.
-In September 1991, during a Staten Island meeting, Vic Amuso and Anthony Casso replaced Alphonse D'Arco as acting boss and created a four-man ruling panel that consisted of Lastorino, Alphonse D'Arco, Anthony Baratta, and Salvatore Avellino.
+In September 1991, during a Staten Island meeting, Vic Amuso and Anthony Casso replaced Alphonse D'Arco as acting boss and created a four-man ruling panel that consisted of Lastorino, Alphonse D'Arco, Anthony Baratta and Salvatore Avellino.
 On September 18, 1991, Lastorino, along with capo Anthony Baratta and soldier Mike DeSantis, conspired to kill Alphonse D'Arco in the Kimberly Hotel in Manhattan but failed.
 D'Arco defected on September 21, 1991, and became a government witness.